BilalKhanRongotai/Celtics-website-V2/README.md

 ### My website background
 I created a website that relates to my favourite basketball team the Boston Celtics.
 ### Layout
 This is my homepage the hero image is actually a slideshow and has a few photos on it.
+The background is a picture of the Boston Celtics Homecourt in the TD Garden.
 <a href="task"><image src="https://github.com/BilalKhanRongotai/Celtics-website-V2/blob/main/home%20page%20SS.PNG?raw=true" title="the task" width=950>
- This is my Image Gallery
+ This is my Image Gallery it consists of players past and present
  <a href="task"><image src="https://github.com/BilalKhanRongotai/Celtics-website-V2/blob/main/image%20SS.PNG?raw=true" title="the task" width=950>
 This is my Video page
  <a href="task"><image src="https://github.com/BilalKhanRongotai/Celtics-website-V2/blob/main/video%20SS.PNG?raw=true" title="the task" width=950>